Citizen Mani

-Citizen Mani is an Indian comedian who works in Tamil-language films.
+Citizen Mani is an Indian actor who works in Tamil-language films.
 He has acted in 200 films and television serials.
 He directed and acted in a film, Perunali, in 2019.

 Career

 Mani left his village for Chennai to pursue a career in acting.
 He played a role as a tea master in Citizen (2001).
-After garnering acclaim for his portrayal as a tea master, Mani added the moniker 'Citizen' to his stage name.
+After the film's success, Mani added the moniker 'Citizen' to his stage name.
 Citizen enabled him to get comedic roles in several films including Anniyan (2005) and Aaru (2005).
 He made his directorial debut with Perunali (2019).